kcohen1997/JavaForBeginners/Basics/4. Objects and Classes/README.md

 - Instance Variables: a variable defined in a class.
 Each object has its own unique set of instance variables
 - Constructor: a special method used to create objects.
 There are two types of constructors: default (no default values given) and parameterized (specfic default values are provided)

-## Variables
+## Variables in a Class

-There are three types of variables.
+There are three types of variables inside of a class.

 ### Local Variables
 - declared in methods, constructors, or blocks